 In genus 2, this comparison was not possible until the work of \citet{arthamonov&shakirov2017}, who recently gave a very interesting proposal for a definition of the \emph{genus 2 spherical DAHA}.
 They define their algebra in terms of its action on a space with basis $\Psi_{i,j,k}$ where $(i,j,k)$ ranges over the set of admissible triples\footnote{See \cref{def:adm}; this definition also comes up in the bases we use for the skein module.}.
 Their algebra depends on two parameters, $q$ and $t$, and we use our skein-theoretic results to prove the following (see \cref{thm:AScompare}): \begin{introthm} The $q=t$ specialisation of the Arthamonov-Shakirov algebra is isomorphic to the image of the skein algebra $\Sk(\Sigma_{2,0})$ in the endomorphism ring of $\Sk(\mathcal H_2)$. \end{introthm}

-Thang Le has informed us of work in progress \cite{Le20} where the author(s) show faithfulness of the action of the skein algebra of a (closed) surface on the skein module of the corresponding handlebody.
+Thang Le \cite{Le21} has established the faithfulness of the action of the skein algebra of a (closed) surface on the skein module of the corresponding handlebody.
 Le's result combined with \cref{thm:introspec} immediately imply the following corollary (see \cref{cor:asisoskein}).